-3.8.1.1 Showing both Mood and Case-Scope on a FRAMED formative: FRAMED formatives do not normally show Mood, deferring any mood information to the main verb, so that Slot VIII C_N -Pattern 1 or 2 affix should be interpreted as showing Case-Scope rather than Mood.
+- 3.8.1.1 Showing both Mood and Case-Scope on a FRAMED formative: FRAMED formatives do not normally show Mood, deferring any mood information to the main verb, so that Slot VIII C_N -Pattern 1 or 2 affix should be interpreted as showing Case-Scope rather than Mood.
 However, in certain circumstances, it may be advantageous to show both Mood and Case-Scope on a framed formative.
 To do so, show Mood via $V_X C_S$ affix or an adjunct (see Sec.
-4.3 or 4.7).

-3.8.1.2 Moving the C_N -Pattern 1 Mood/Case-Scope affix to the Slot VI C_A Slot: If the V_N in Slot VIII shows default MNO Valence (-a-), and the Slot VIII C_N value indicates a Mood/Case-Scope other than FAC or CCN -h-, then the C_N affix may instead be shown in Slot VI (the C_A Slot) under the following circumstance: if C_A in Slot VI is default -l- (UNI-DEL-CSL-M-NRM), then the C_A in Slot VI may be replaced by the Mood/Case-Scope C_N affix, thus shortening the word by one syllable.
+4.3 or 4.7). - 3.8.1.2 Moving the C_N -Pattern 1 Mood/Case-Scope affix to the Slot VI C_A Slot: If the V_N in Slot VIII shows default MNO Valence (-a-), and the Slot VIII C_N value indicates a Mood/Case-Scope other than FAC or CCN -h-, then the C_N affix may instead be shown in Slot VI (the C_A Slot) under the following circumstance: if C_A in Slot VI is default -l- (CSL-UPX-DEL- M-NRM), then the C_A in Slot VI may be replaced by the Mood/Case-Scope C_N affix, thus shortening the word by one syllable.
 Note that the C_N -Pattern 1 affix FAC/CCN -h- never moves to Slot VI because it instead elides whenever Slot VIII is zero-marked.

-3.9 SLOT IX: V_C or V_K - Case or Illocution+Expectation+Validation
+3.9 SLOT IX: V_C or V_K- Case or Illocution+Expectation+Validation

 In this slot, nouns and FRAMED verbs take Case (see Sec.
-3.9.1 below), while UNFRAMED verbs take Illocution+Expectation+Validation instead (see Sec.
-3.9.2 below).
+3.9.1 below), while UNFRAMED verbs take Illocution+Validation instead (see Sec.
+3.9.3 below).

 3.9.1 Case: The following are the 68 noun cases with their V_C case marker.
-The meanings of case-accessor and inverse-accessor V_XC_S affixes are also shown.
+The meanings of case-accessor and inverse-accessor $V_X C_S$ affixes are also shown.
 The phonological structure of case-accessor affixes is shown in Sec.
 3.9.3.
 Note that the last four groups of cases (Cases 37 through 68) each contain only eight rather than nine cases.
 As a result, vowel-tier No. 8 of the standard vowel-sequence is not used.

-SPECIAL NOTE: V_C values for cases 37 through 68 are the same as for Cases 1 through 36 (minus vowel-tier No. 8) plus the addition of a glottal-stop applied per the rules of Sec.
-1.7.
-To shorten V_C for cases 37 through 52, the glottal-stop may instead be added to any other vocalic form in the formative after Slot II (i.e., to V_R in Slot IV, V_X in Slots V or VII, or V_N in Slot VIII) as long as the formative does not have a Slot IV/VI a+C_A shortcut per Sec.
-3.2.
-This option is also available for Cases 53 through 68 if desired for rhetorical or euphonic purposes, poetry, singing, etc., even though it does not save a syllable.
+SPECIAL NOTE: V_C values for cases 37 through 68 are the same as for Cases 1 through 36 (minus vowel-tier No. 8) with the addition of a glottal-stop; note that a glottal-stop cannot appear in word-final position (use the rules of Sec.
+1.7. when adding a glottal-stop to V_C).
+To shorten V_C for cases 37 through 52, the glottal-stop may instead be added to any other vocalic form in the formative after Slot II (i.e., to V_R in Slot IV, V_X in Slots V or VII, or V_N in Slot VIII) as long as the formative does not have a Slot IV/VI a+ C_A shortcut per Sec.
+3.2, and as long as the Sec.
+3.8.1.2 rule on moving the C_N Mood/Case-Scope affix to Slot VI has not been applied.